docker-mailserver/docker-mailserver/docs/content/usage.md

 ### Aliases

-You will likely want to add at least one alias, the postmaster alias.
-This is a common convention, but not strictly required - you may create arbitrary aliases.
-Just run
+You should add at least one [alias][docs-aliases], the [_postmaster alias_][docs-env-postmaster].
+This is a common convention, but not strictly required.

+[docs-aliases]: ./config/user-management/aliases.md
+[docs-env-postmaster]: ./config/environment.md#postmaster_address

 ```bash
 docker exec -ti <CONTAINER NAME> setup alias add postmaster@example.com user@example.com